sphinx-doc/sphinx/doc/web/quickstart.rst

 Building Documentation Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To make use of the web support package in your application you will
+To make use of the web support package in your application you'll
 need to build that data it uses.
 This data includes pickle files representing
 documents, search indices, and node data that is used to track where
 comments and other things are in a document.
-Do do this you will need
+To do this you will need
 to create an instance of the :class:`~sphinx.websupport.api.WebSupport`
 class and call it's :meth:`~sphinx.websupport.WebSupport.build` method::